swaroopyadav49/usvisa_approval/README.md

 # s3

-# save the keys in Env if using windows
+# Save the keys in local Machine Env if using windows

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY